Donervon Daniels: West Bromwich Albion

 Daniels joined West Bromwich Albion in 2009 from Reading and quickly made himself a regular in Albion's FA Premier Academy League Under-18s side before moving into the Under-21s and captaining them.
 Developing through the academy, Daniels was awarded with first professional contract, which keep him until 2013.
 Not only that, Daniels ended up being awarded the Baggies’ 2011–12 Young Player of the Year Award.

 After his loan spell at West Brom came to an end, the club opted to take up their option of a contract extension on Daniels to stay for another season.
 After Daniels skippered Albion to victory in the Birmingham Senior Cup final against Tamworth in 2014, the club, again, opted to take up their option of a contract extension on Daniels to stay for another season.
 Daniels had his contract extended for another season.

 In the 2012–13 season, Daniels joined Tranmere Rovers on 22 November 2012, on loan.
 He made his debut on 21 December, in a heavy 5–0 defeat away to Swindon Town.
 His five appearances with Tranmere Rovers led Daniels to have a loan extension for further month, before it was extended until the end of the season.
-On 19 February 2013, Daniels scored his first senior goal, in a 3–1 defeat against Swindon.
+On 19 February 2013, he scored his first senior goal, in a 3–1 defeat against Swindon.
 After making thirteen appearances and scoring once, Daniels returned to his parent club after being recalled.

 On 25 November 2013, Daniels joined Gillingham on loan until 3 January 2014 and he played the following evening against Stevenage, where he scored in the 52nd minute on his debut in a 3–2 home victory for Gillingham.
 After making three appearances and scoring once, Daniels returned to his parent club.

 On 1 August 2014, he joined Blackpool on a 28-day youth loan.
 He made his debut for the club on 9 August, losing 2–0 to Nottingham Forest in the opening game of the season.
 Daniels loan spell with Blackpool was soon extended until 2 January 2015.

 In November 2014, Blackpool were fined £30,000 for playing Daniels after his youth loan had expired.
 He had played against Millwall on 30 August 2014.
 Daniels then scored his first goal for the club on 18 October 2014, in a 4–2 loss against Huddersfield Town.
 By the end of November, Daniels missed four matches over "rules prevent clubs naming more than five loan players in their team".
 Daniels made his return on his last appearance on 26 December 2014, in a 1–0 loss against Sheffield Wednesday.
 The loan spell came to an end in December.

 On 27 January 2015 he joined Aberdeen on loan until the end of the season.
 He scored on his debut for Aberdeen on 31 January 2015, against Dundee United in the semi-final of the Scottish League Cup, but Aberdeen went on to lose the match 2–1.
 Daniels went on to make nine appearances for the club.